The 15 Best Platformer Games on Switch

 Mario games are famous for their unique gimmick throughout their games.
 In Super Mario Odyssey, Cappy can take control of other units in the environment, gaining their special powers.
 For instance, possessing a frog will let you leap high into the air.

 Celeste is an amazing indie title that took the gaming world by storm because of its buttery smooth controls and brilliant level design.
-For any fans of the genre, this is a must play as it is one of the best platformer games on Switch.
+For any fans of the genre, this is a must-play platformer.

 You’ll play as a young woman named Madeline, who decided to climb up Mount Celeste in an effort to overcome her personal struggles.
 The game’s themes center around her depression and anxiety, especially learning to live with it.